sbuss/bitmerchant/README.md

 # WORK IN PROGRESS

-The README below is a goal I an working toward.
+The README below is a goal I am working toward.
 This library is not ready for public use.

 # Bitmerchant